 A 30 day extension request is available online (Tangible Personal Property Extension) for single or multiple accounts.
 A numbered receipt is issued with each completed online request.
 In addition, written requests may be mailed to our office.
-All requests must be received by the close of business (5 p.m.
-EST) on the last business day prior to April 1 to be considered.
+All requests must be received by the close of business on March 31st.
 A written request must include the following information to be considered:

 - The complete name of the taxable entity

 - The “Doing Business As” (DBA) name

 - The tangible identification number of the taxable entity as listed on the Sarasota County Property Appraiser’s Roll.